Catalog

 Les barrages sont à l’origine de modifications significatives du régime hydrologique, de la température de l’eau et des flux biologiques et biogéochimiques.
 C’est le cas des barrages de Vezins et de la Roche qui Boit, présents sur le cours principal de la Sélune, et d’autres plus petits obstacles qui fragmentent le bassin versant de la Sélune.
 Cette couche représente les barrages hydroélectriques de la Sélune, avec les batiments associés, en lien avec la production électrique.
 La géométrie de ces polygones est issue de plusieurs sources : BD Topo, OpenStreetMap (de 2019), complétée par photointerprétation.
 Des informations extraites du livre « Quand les rivières reprennent leur cours – Notes sur l’effacement de barrages et de seuils, sur la Sélune et ailleurs » ont été ajoutées pour décrire l'état (en service ou arasé), la nature et les caractérisques physiques de ces barrages.

-The opening of the dams will have a significant impact on the Atlantic salmon populations swimming up the Sélune River and its tributaries.
-Restoring the river's ecological continuity will modify population flows, allowing atlantic salmons to migrate further upstream and downstream of the dams.
-The atlantic salmons population is monitored at a network of stations covering the entire Sélune basin, using an abundance index carried out every 2 years.
+The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune River and its tributaries.
+Restoring the river's ecological continuity will alter population flows by allowing amphihaline sea trout to migrate further upstream and native trout to move downstream and upstream of the dams.
+The trout population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which is carried out every two years before 2021 and every year since then.
 Field campaigns comply with the fishing protocol developed by INRAE and OFB.
 The aim of this method is to estimate the abundance of juvenile Atlantic salmon (Salmo salar) at a station (or sector).
 This protocol targets juveniles of the year (aged 0+) whose abundance reflects the renewal of generations within the population (or recruitment) and survival after the embryonic development phases under gravel and the first months of life in the open environment.
-Field campaigns are carried out by INRAE and the Fédération de la Manche et d'Ille-et-Vilaine pour la Pêche et la Protection du Milieu Aquatique (FDAPPMA35).
-This layer shows the locations of these study sectors by year of study: 2012, 2013, 2014, 2015, 2018, 2019, 2020, 2021, 2022, 2023 and 2024.
+Field campaigns are carried out by INRAE and the Manche and Ille-et-Vilaine Federations for Fishing and the Protection of the Aquatic Environment (FDAAPPMA50 and FDAAPPMA35).
+This dataset provides abundance data for Atlantic salmon (0+, 1+, 2+ and cumulative) as well as the salmon abundance index (PAS) by station and fishing session.